orb-community/diode/README.md

 >
 > Discovery currently does not work on M1 devices.
 We're working on a fix for this.

+> ❗️ Docker and Docker Compose versions
+>
+> It is better to update your Docker and Docker Compose to the latest versions before testing.
+Also note that on some systems the ``docker-compose`` and ``docker compose`` commands can report different versions so double check which one you're using!

 ### NetBox Instance

 You will also need an instance of NetBox that the discovery results can be pushed into.
 The easiest way to do this if you don't already have a NetBox instance running is to use [NetBox Docker](https://github.com/netbox-community/netbox-docker).